Skip to content ↓

 Remote education provision

-This information is intended to provide clarity and transparency to students and parents/carers about what to expect from remote education if local restrictions require entire cohorts to remain at home.
+This information aims to give clarity and transparency to students and parents/carers about what to expect from remote education if circumstances require students to learn from home.

-All work set will be placed on EduLink (through the Homework icon) and/or the relevant subject Microsoft Teams channel.
-Students can download Microsoft Office for free and guidance around how to do this, and how to use Teams can be found on the following page click here.
+All work set will be placed on Synergy (through the Homework icon) and/or the relevant subject Microsoft Teams channel.
+Students can download Microsoft Office for free and guidance on using Teams can be found further down this page, under the section 'Accessing Teams & outlook for email guide'.

 How will my child be taught remotely?